KevDoy/CINEMAH/README.md

 	</div>
 `
-The links ideally link to a full season of a TV Show with a thumbnail image that fits the season attached in the image source.
+The links ideally link to a YouTube playlist that contains a full season of a TV Show with a thumbnail image that fits the season attached in the image source.
 Below, you'll describe what the title is.
 For example: "Kitchen Nightmares: Season 1".

 ## Motivation

-YouTube often has great shows uploaded, but when you're binging, searching for the next episode can really take you out of the binging experience.
-Cinemah allows you to binge without interruption.
+YouTube often has great shows uploaded, but when you're binging, searching for the next episode can really take you out of the experience.
+Cinemah allows you to binge without interruptions by organizing the content you find ahead of time.

 ![screenshot3](https://raw.githubusercontent.com/KevDoy/CINEMAH/master/screenshot3.gif "CINEMAH TV Show binge experience")